 Like any intelligent person it all started with a Google search.
 Right?
 I researched buying vs. selling articles until I basically could write one myself out of sheer memory.
 All of them of course stated that owning a home was the best monetary investment.
 I looked into renting it, but I owed too much to get what I needed out of a rental.
 I was looking into all my best financial options I had.
 At the end of it all it just took my son to tell me, “ Mom, we don’t need this house.
 It’s ok.
 Sell it.”
 And just like that I was dialing my phone trying to get recommendations for a realtor.

 The process has been long, and I can’t say easy or simple.
 The sign going up, felt like a knife in my heart.
 Each signing of a paper felt as if I was erasing all the memories in my head that would play back like movies.
 The moving, sorting and packing has been overwhelming.

 Yet the most surprising thing about this experience has been how freeing it has been.
 There have been carloads of stuff to different charities, giving away things to family and friends, and realizing what was a want vs. a need in my life.
 Why did I have three crock-pots?
 Seriously.

-So I moved this week into my very cute and smaller condo.
+One of my friends was telling me about a moving company which helped him shift his house and after a fantastic read of one of their articles on their site, I hired a them to move into my very cute and smaller condo.
 I am renting for now, and I am sure that I will buy a smaller, newer home with no yard within the next couple years.
 We will stay in Fresno, because still after all these years the housing market is still one of the most affordable in the state.
 Plus this is home for us.

 The family that is buying my home will now make it theirs and make new memories in this house.
 They will love this house, decorate it to make it safe and warm, and no doubt it will be.
 This size home will be perfect for their family and they will use every portion of the home.